davesnx/styled-ppx/README.md

 Thanks to [ahrefs/bs-emotion](https://github.com/ahrefs/bs-emotion) and [emotion](https://github.com/emotion-js/emotion).

 ## Contributing
-We would love your help improving re-styled-ppx, there's still a lot to do.
+We would love your help improving styled-ppx, there's still a lot to do.
 The ROADMAP is full and well organized, take a look in [here](./ROADMAP.md).

 Next big think would be support all CSS Properties and dynamic props.